Who is the greatest stock picker of all time?

 - Fast Growers – Small, aggressive new enterprises growing at 20-25% per year.

 - Turnarounds – Battered bruised and possibly in or facing bankruptcy.
-The performance of these stocks is largely uncorrelated with the broad market.
+The performance of these stocks is largely uncorrelated to the broad market.

 But a rigid process is not a panacea: this approach might create blind spots and/or constrain their ability to identify the best investments.
 A strong philosophical bent helps on the fundraising front because most clients and consultants want managers to avoid “style drift.”
 Lynch was different.
 Lynch was often labeled a growth manager, and yet, only 3 of the 6 categories above have anything to do with revenue or earnings growth.